xstasi/warmuppy/README.md

 Windows and OSX (currently untested) ship with their own.
 On Linux distributions you will need to install `fluidsynth` or `timidity`.

+## Running

+Install the dependencies either from your distribution or in a virtualenv running `pip install -r requirements.txt`

+Start the program with `python main.py`